Healthcare Science (Cardiac Physiology) BSc

 Interviews

-Shortlisted applicants will be invited to a face to face interview in the School of Medicine.
-Using a multiple mini interview format, we will further assess applicants’ non-academic qualities and their interest in the course.
+Shortlisted applicants will be invited to a face-to-face interview in the School of Medicine.
+These will take place 11th – 20th March 2025.
+Using a multiple mini interview (MMI) format, we will further assess applicants’ non-academic qualities and their interest in the course.
 All interviews for home applicants will take place face to face.

 There are currently six interview stations and the format of stations varies.
 A single interviewer will award marks for each station according to a pre-determined standardised scale.